phoebebright/mac-ansible/README.md

 7. Then `ansible-playbook playbook.yml`

 Notes from installing on a clean mojave machine.
-Note - first installed python 3.6.9 using pyenv and then found I had no pip, so did `brew install python` and this got me python 3.7.5
+Note - first installed python 3.6.9 using pyenv and then found I had no pip, so did `brew install python` and this got me python 3.7.5 as the default python and pip3 as the default pip.
+Then continued with step 5.